 It's a surprise that more gaming laptops don't make use of an AMD chipset.
-While Intel is the top dog once you get to the most powerful processors, an AMD CPU/GPU combo is one of the most efficient ways to keep the price of a gaming laptop under $800, and the ASUS TUF is proof that it works.
-A Ryzen 5 and a Radeon chip are both packed into this one inch thick gaming laptop.
+While Intel is the top dog once you get into the most powerful processors, an AMD CPU/GPU combo is one of the most efficient ways to keep the price of a gaming laptop under $800, and the ASUS TUF is proof that it works.
+A Ryzen 5 and a Radeon chip are both packed into this one-inch thick gaming laptop.

 6. Dell G3 15 3579 Gaming Laptop